-Being a student comes with certain stresses on its own.
-Taking courses while trying to juggle your job, family, and other responsibilities can exacerbate this pressure.
-To find relief, you need to have a plan.
+Stress is a part of student life.
+Taking courses while trying to juggle a job, family, and other responsibilities only adds pressure.
+To find relief, you need a plan.

-Having the right study habits and a solid routine can help you not only succeed in your academic endeavours at Athabasca University (AU) but also maintain a good balance and safeguard your mental health while doing so.
+Building the right study habits and a solid routine can help you not only succeed in your academic endeavours at Athabasca University (AU), but also maintain balance in your life and safeguard your mental health.

-Time management and building a study routine is a big part of being a good learner; especially when you’re an online learner.
+Time management and building a study routine are key to being a good learner—especially when you’re an online learner.
 For every hour you spend in class, you should aim to set aside at least two hours outside of class to finish your reading and assignments.
 Try to pick a time of day when you feel the most alert.
 Consider having a 30-minute buffer zone around each scheduled study time just in case you occasionally have more you need to do.

 Not everyone learns the same way.
 For example, flashcards may be a great study tool for kinetic learners, but auditory learners benefit from reading class notes aloud or reviewing tutor notes, rereading assigned chapters.